PaloAltoNetworks/Splunk-Docs/getting-data-in.md

 #### Firewall and Panorama

 Secure the network domain.
-Syslog network and system health events to Splunk.
+Syslog network and NGFW system health events to Splunk.

 - [More information about Next-generation Firewall](https://www.paloaltonetworks.com/products/secure-the-network/next-generation-firewall)
 - [More information about Panorama](https://www.paloaltonetworks.com/products/management/panorama)